-You can give your parents a mini CPF monetary gift by topping up their CPF account.
+You can give your parents and spouse a mini CPF monetary gift by topping up their CPF account.
 If your parents are over 55 years old, and their CPF RA hasn’t exceeded the current Full Retirement Sum (FRS), you will be able to top up their account and enjoy tax savings.

 If they are younger than 55 years old, their CPF SA must be at the current FRS subtracting the sum of SA savings and net SA savings withdrawn for investments for you to get tax relief benefits.

 The maximum tax relief is capped at $7,000.

 Instead of giving them cash, topping up their CPF SA/RA is a more thoughtful gesture, because not only will they get to enjoy a higher interest rate compared to a savings account, but it’ll also help to increase their lifelong monthly payout through CPF Life.
 You can even borrow money from them and return it to them by topping up their SA/RA.
 Talk about maximising tax relief with no trade-offs!